Chapter 1 : Quidditch, Bludgers and Cartwheels

 I quickly snatched the snitch just as he was about to grab it.
 "Seem familiar now Potter?
 Or have you blocked that event from your memory?"

 Last year, the game versus Gryffindor and Ravenclaw, Potter had seen the snitch an instant before I had.
 Racing after it, he followed the damned thing as I quickly looped around the field and went the opposite direction.
 Coming closer to the snitch and Potter on his broom, I turned upside down and let my hand dangle until I felt cool metal in my palm.
-Closing my hand, I spun back around and lifted my hand high, proud that I had beaten the great James Potter at his own game.
+I had closed my hand, spun back around and lifted my hand high, proud that I had beaten the great James Potter at his own game.
 We still lost but I knew he was furious that I had snatched it right before his hand was there.

 I growled as he and Black sniggered.
 "Yes, Potter is it?"
 I said in his tone of voice.
 "Still after Lily Evans I hear.
 Can't even get a date from the girl who shags everyone."
 I knew it was a low blow, using Lily against him, and I know she was truly a nice girl and had never shagged anyone (that I knew of), but the look on his face made my day.
 "And you," I said turning towards Black, "Sirius Black.
 Still being a man-whore?
 Trying to make up for the love Mummy never gave you?"
 That was harsh.
 Everyone knew Sirius had been disowned by his family, but I couldn't stop myself, even with Carter telling me to shut it.